synthona/synthona-node-server/README.md

-# Holsona

 ### Associative Information System

-This project is the backend for the Holsona application.
+This project is the backend for the application

 ## SETUP